elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-beta-glycosidic-linkages-contribute-to-the-structural-support-provided-by-cellulose-and-chitin.md

 url: /learn/biology/questions/how-do-beta-glycosidic-linkages-contribute-to-the-structural-support-provided-by-cellulose-and-chitin
 score: -1.0
 related_article1:
-    id: 167302
+    id: 167308
-    title: How do oligosaccharides contribute to cell identity and blood typing?
+    title: >-
+        What is the significance of alpha glycosidic linkages in starch and glycogen?
     subject: Biology
-    url: /learn/biology/questions/how-do-oligosaccharides-contribute-to-cell-identity-and-blood-typing
+    url: /learn/biology/questions/what-is-the-significance-of-alpha-glycosidic-linkages-in-starch-and-glycogen
 related_article2:
-    id: 167305
+    id: 167295
-    title: How do carbon, hydrogen, oxygen, and nitrogen contribute to the structure of organic molecules?
+    title: >-
+        What is the role of dehydration reactions in the synthesis of biological polymers?
     subject: Biology
-    url: /learn/biology/questions/how-do-carbon-hydrogen-oxygen-and-nitrogen-contribute-to-the-structure-of-organic-molecules
+    url: /learn/biology/questions/what-is-the-role-of-dehydration-reactions-in-the-synthesis-of-biological-polymers
 related_article3:
-    id: 167299
+    id: 167296
-    title: What distinguishes branched polysaccharides from unbranched ones?
+    title: >-
+        How does hydrolysis contribute to the breakdown of polymers?
     subject: Biology
-    url: /learn/biology/questions/what-distinguishes-branched-polysaccharides-from-unbranched-ones
+    url: /learn/biology/questions/how-does-hydrolysis-contribute-to-the-breakdown-of-polymers
 related_article4:
-    id: 167303
+    id: 167297
+    title: >-
-    title: What is the difference between alpha and beta glycosidic linkages in terms of their structure and function?
+        What are the key structural differences between linear and circular forms of monosaccharides?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-difference-between-alpha-and-beta-glycosidic-linkages-in-terms-of-their-structure-and-function
+    url: /learn/biology/questions/what-are-the-key-structural-differences-between-linear-and-circular-forms-of-monosaccharides
 related_article5:
-    id: 167301
+    id: 167295
+    title: >-
-    title: What is the role of cellulose in plant cell walls?
+        What is the role of dehydration reactions in the synthesis of biological polymers?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-cellulose-in-plant-cell-walls
+    url: /learn/biology/questions/what-is-the-role-of-dehydration-reactions-in-the-synthesis-of-biological-polymers
 ---

 &nbsp;